mongodb/mut/README.md

    git push origin master --tags
    ```

-   Creating the tag will (run the release workflow)[https://github.com/mongodb/mut/blob/master/.github/workflows/release.yml],
+   Creating the tag will [run the release workflow](https://github.com/mongodb/mut/blob/master/.github/workflows/release.yml),
-   building the stuff and creating a draft release on the (releases page)[https://github.com/mongodb/mut/releases].
+   building the stuff and creating a draft release on the [releases page](https://github.com/mongodb/mut/releases).

 3. Go to the releases page, find the newly-created release draft and fill out the
    release description, generate release notes, etc.